cad-polito-it/ase_riscv_gem5_sim/README.md

 2. From this TICK value onward, gem5 will start saving the trace to the `trace.out` file.

-## Visualizing the Pipeline with Konata
+## HOWTO - Visualizing the Pipeline with Konata

 To visualize the pipeline, follow these steps: